outpaddling/LPJS/README.md

    Software installed via the default package manager on a given system (Debian packages on Debian or Ubuntu, FreeBSD ports on FreeBSD, etc.) will just work for everyone.
-If using an add-on package manager, such as pkgsrc on Linux, loading a single environment module (or updating PATH by other means) will provide access to all of the thousands of packages in the collection.
+If using an add-on package manager, such as pkgsrc/dreckly on Linux, loading a single environment module (or updating
+   PATH by other means) will provide access to all of the thousands of packages in the collection.